IBTTA-Blockchain-Working-Group/Lab-Group/docs/README.rst

 ::

     - Fleet management
+      * A smart contract to on-board and manage fleet accounts.
     - Interoperability (IOP)
+      * A contract to allow various to interact with each other through a single customer account.
     - Tolling and customer support working group's model.
-      - Third Party Agreements
+      - Third Party Agreements - contracts to allow onboarding vendors with contractual rules embedded in the contract.
-      - Tag Request API
+      - Tag Request API - contracts to reflect the tag request apis
-      - Tag Disposition API (this might not be needed if the checks are in place that the tag request contract is only accessibly by the agency?)
+      - Tag Disposition API (this might not be needed if the checks are in place that the tag request contract is only accessibly by the agency?) - functions within the contracts to allow for checks and balances.

 We use
 `Monday <https://milliganpartners.monday.com/boards/1200830450/>`__, a